Saturday, December 28, 2024

 Using 15 MHz WWV as an example, tune the radio USING THE KEYPAD so that it is exactly on frequency: Note that the TS-590 can tune smaller than the 10 Hz steps shown on the display, so turning the dial doesn't guarantee that you are on the "zero Hz" frequency step.
 Without bumping the main tuning knob and knocking it off by less than a 10 Hz step listen for the WWV transmission to hear the portion when they are transmitting the 500 or 600 Hz tone (this step won't work if they are not transmitting this tone) and switch between USB and LSB: If you hear any difference in tone, you may wish to tweak the ProgRock's frequency up or down as appropriate.
 If the tone on USB is slightly lower than that on LSB, the ProgRock's frequency needs to be set slightly lower.

 An alternative method to setting the frequency is to use a spectrum analysis program - "Spectran" by I2PHD (LINK) is probably the easiest to use.
 In this case, one would tune Spectran for a 1 kHz tone and configure it to pick up the audio via the computer's microphone - or using a direct audio connection such as a rig interface or audio cable from the radio.
 If you are using WWV/H for this, it's suggested that you first listen using AM and verify that your sound card's sample rate is accurate, showing precisely 500 or 600 Hz during the periods when WWV/H is transmitting those tones.
-If you find that it's not showing exactly 500 or 600 Hz (to within a Hz or so) you may wish to try a different sound card/computer combination.
+If you find that it's not showing exactly 500 or 600 Hz (to within a Hz or so) you may wish to try a different sound card/computer combination or just do a bit of math to compensate for the slight difference in the audio card's sample rate.

 Comment about tuning step size.